-PTCB Practice Tests are an ideal way to prepare for your upcoming Pharmacy Technician exam.
+Use our PTCB practice test to study for your upcoming Pharmacy Technician exam.

-The sample questions on our PTCB quizzes simulate the actual questions you will see.
+Our PTCB sample exams include actual questions and answers to help you prepare.
 Our exams require no registration and include instant scoring and complete answer explanations.

 PTCB Practice Test Benefits

 - Understanding the Test Format - Every standardized test has its own unique format.
-As you take practice Pharm Tech tests you will become comfortable with the format of the actual PTCB test.
-Once the test day arrives you will have no surprises!
+As you take practice Pharm Tech tests you will become familiar with the format of the actual PTCB test.
+Once the test day arrives you will have no surprises.

-- Concentrating Your Study - As you take more and more sample tests you begin to get a feel for the topics that you know well and the areas that you are weak on.
-Many students waste a lot of valuable study time by reviewing material that they are good at (often because it is easier or makes them feel better).
-The most effective way to study is to concentrate on the areas that you need help on
+- Concentrating Your Studies- As you take more and more sample tests you begin to get a feel for the topics that you know well and the areas that you are weak on.
+Many students waste a lot of valuable study time by reviewing material that they are already good with.
+The most effective way to study is to concentrate on the areas that you need help on.

 - Know the Tricks - All standardized tests have certain "tricks" that they use to get you to select the wrong answer.
-By taking practice tests, you will learn to spot these trick questions...and choose the right answer.
+By taking practice tests, you will learn to spot these trick questions.

 PTCB Exam Overview

 The Pharmacy Technician Certification Board (PTCB), in conjunction with PearsonVue, developed the Pharmacy Technician Certification Exam (PTCE) to assess whether individuals have the knowledge necessary to work as pharmacy technicians.

 Passing the PTCB exam allows pharmacy techs to use the CPhT (Certified Pharmacy Technician) designation.
 In order to continue using the CPhT designation, pharmacy tech's must successfully complete 20 hours of continuing education every two years.